stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 title: Using Stormpath for OAuth 2.0 and Access/Refresh Token Management
 ---

-{% docs info %}
-Currently supported in Stormpath's REST API.
-Support for SDKs and Integrations is coming soon.
-Reach out to us on support for an update.
-{% enddocs %}

 In this guide, we will discuss how to use Stormpath to authenticate your users for an `OAuth 2.0 Access Token`, and how to manage these tokens in Stormpath.

 ## What is Token Based Authentication?